 Supplies Needed for One basket

 - Two glass containers for syrups: either half-pint canning jars (these are a fun shape), or tall bottles with spouts (also, don't be afraid to upcycle - the bottle with the green lid is an old soy sauce bottle!).
 I mostly used the canning jars, except for a couple I made like the basket pictured.

-- Ingredients for syrups & marshmallows, if making.
+- Ingredients for syrups and marshmallows, if making.

 - Peppermint stir sticks.

-- Basket or gift bag and filler; clear cellophane bags for marshmallows & peppermint sticks.
+- Basket or gift bag and filler; clear cellophane bags for marshmallows and peppermint sticks.

-- Free printable labels (below) and ribbon ties (here is a gold ribbon similar to shown).
+- Free printable labels (updated below from what is pictured here) and ribbon ties (here is a gold twine similar to what I used).

 - Make chocolate and peppermint syrups.
 Divide into glass containers.

-- Make a batch of homemade marshmallows, if adding: Here’s an easy recipe (or just buy some…).
-Add 3-4 to a cellophane bag and tie.
+- Make a batch of homemade marshmallows (here's an easy recipe) or buy some what you need.
+Add 3-6 to a cellophane bag and tie.

 - Add 4-6 peppermint sticks to a bag and tie.